seanleong339/tp/docs/UserGuide.md

 * For example: `n/Benson Goh` - the `n/` flag is used to indicate that the subsequent input will be the `Applicant Name`.
 * For example: `jt/Project Manager` - the `jt/` flag is used to indicate that the subsequent input will be the `Job Title`.

 They are commonly used in every command.
-Details are given below
+Details are.g.iven below

 ### Applicant Flags